kantraksel/CzikenCore/README.md

 Finally I've decided to release the mod.
 After year of development.
 After 2 major reworks.
 This is a Forge mod, which is essentially a better whitelist mod.
-The mods is currently under development, a lot of things haven't been implemented yet.
+The mod is currently under development, a lot of things haven't been implemented yet.

 ## Installation and Configuration
 1. Install the mod like any other Forge mod